 The consolidated financial statements of the Company have been prepared in conformity with U.S. generally accepted accounting principles and include the accounts of the Company and its wholly owned subsidiaries.
-The Company has wholly owned subsidiaries in Singapore, the Netherlands, Japan, and France.
+The Company has wholly owned subsidiaries in Singapore, the Netherlands, Japan, France and the United Kingdom.
 All subsidiaries, except for Singapore, use their local currency as their functional currency.
 The Singapore subsidiary uses the U.S. dollar as its functional currency.
 All intercompany transactions and balances have been eliminated in consolidation.